adrian-griffin/cargoport/README.md

 ```

 ## docker examples

 **✅ Note**: All backups will check for a docker-compose file in the target directory, and if found, will ensure that the docker container is stopped entirely & image digests are written to disk before performing compression.
-Service is restarted after backup completion.
+Service is restarted after backup completion by default.

+Docker containers can be stopped by passing the path to the directory they are hosted from within, or by specifying the name of a docker service that is running

-Perform a local-only backup of a docker compose container directory
+Perform a local-only backup of a target directory housing a docker compose environment
 ```shell
 # Stops Docker Container operating out of `/srv/docker/service1`, collects image digests, compresses data to store in default backup dir
 ·> cargoport -target-dir=/srv/docker/service1
 ```

-Perform backup of a docker container based on docker container's name
+Perform backup of a docker container based on docker service name

 The db service here being an example, because ALL services defined in the composefile associated with this target container will be restarted & backed up
 i.e: `container-name` will be backed up, including its associated parts, such as `container-name-db`, `container-name-web`, `container-name-etc`